calebmsword/javascript-notes/deep-clone.md

     });
 }
 ```

-You could also modify this to copy any link in the chain that doesn't have methods instead of just stopping at the first prototype with methods.

 Now, let's discuss `structuredClone` and its strange handling of prototypes.
 If it recognizes that the object was created with a native JavaScript constructor function (`RegExp`, `Date`, `Map`, `Set`, `TypeArray`, etc...), then the cloned object will inherit the prototype of that function.
 Otherwise, the prototype of the cloned object will be `Object.prototype`.